speech therapy for larngectomy

 There are several ways individuals can regain their ability to communicate after a laryngectomy.
 Speech therapy plays a key role in helping patients decide which option is best for their lifestyle, needs, and comfort level.

-With esophageal speech, individuals learn to “swallow” air into their esophagus and then release it to create sound.
-While esophageal speech can take time to master, it doesn’t require any external devices, making it a hands-free option for some.
+Individuals learn to “swallow” air into their esophagus and release it to produce sound.
+Esophageal speech takes time to learn but offers a hands-free method of communication.

 Back to Table of Contents